How To Improve Workplace Collaboration

 Choose the Right Space

-People will gravitate towards spaces that support the type of work they are doing.
+Gravitate towards spaces that will support the type of work.

 It’s all about Activity Based Working.